Curriculum and Academic Policy

 - Always enter the minimum grade required for the prerequisite as a minus (C-, D-).

-- If you wish to change the prerequisite of a current course, please provide data about student success (or lack of success).
+- If you propose changing the prerequisite for a current course, please provide data demonstrating student performance outcomes, including evidence of both success and challenges.

 Repeatability: